Resources and FAQs

 No, we cannot guarantee anyone a job.
 We do, however, provide detailed recommendations to employers so they can hire well-prepared students.

 If you have a position at a biotechnology company (i.e. industry) the answer is a resounding YES!
-Companies tend to promote based on success as much as academic credentials - it may take a little longer and you may eventually have to obtain a BS and MS degree but you can be promoted even with an AAS degree.
+Companies promote employees based on success as much as academic credentials.

 Benefits vary by employer but might include: